Andytonglove/maptesttool-maven/README.md

 - `GeoTools`：https://www.geotools.org/
   `version`：27-SNAPSHOT

-- `How to run it`：clone, then build this project in the type of Maven, run main.
+- `How to run it`：Clone, then build this project in the type of Maven, run main.
 Or you can directly run the jar provided.

+- `Want to konw more`：See in `pom.xml`.

 ## Information